shubhodeep08/AllAboutEKS-clusterAndSetup/README.md

 # AllAboutEKS-clusterAndSetup
-This repository is dedicated to how you can setup an eks cluster with ALB.
+This repository is dedicated to how you can setup an eks cluster with ALB and EBS and alot more.

 To Create cluster with oidc provider attached use the first script (clusterAndSetup,sh).